Live - Updating in real time

 $165,760,000,000

-Net debt as of , based on the 2025-26 Budget Update forward estimates.
+Net debt as of , based on the 2024-25 actual and the 2025-26 Budget Update revised estimate.

 Interest accrued today